tcql/multilove/README.md

 #### Extending the worker

-If your worker has to do additional work, such as initializing database connections, you can extend the multilove worker object in your `map` script:
+If your worker has to do additional work, such as initializing database connections before the map function can be called, you can extend the multilove worker object in your `map` script:

 ```js
 // map.js